API

 • :tdzf: number of complex points when FT executed, including LP and ZF

-• :bf: base frequency, in MHz
+• :bf: base frequency, in Hz

-• :sf: carrier frequency, in MHz
+• :sf: carrier frequency, in Hz

 • :offsethz: carrier offset from bf, in Hz